Juanmcuello/garufa/README.md

 This will start Garufa, logging to stdout in verbose mode.
 If you want Garufa to run in background (daemonized) add `-d` flag.

 Now say you want to send events to your browser.
-Just create an .html file which requires the *pusher.js* library and binds to some events, then point your browser to that file (for testing purpose, you can simply open it with your browser).
+Create an .html file which requires the *pusher.js* library and binds to some events, then point your browser to that file (for testing purpose, you can simply open it with your browser).

 Maybe you would like to open your JavaScript console to see JavaScript debug messages.